yeshua453/website/docs/controls/row.md

 ### `controls`

-A list of Controls to display inside thr Row.
+A list of Controls to display inside the Row.

 ### `alignment`